jpshrader/github-api-workflows/README.md

 ### Create Label

-The `create_label` instruction creates a given label across a number of repos.
-If the label already exists, it will update the label with the provided color/description.
+The `create_label` instruction creates a given label across a list of repos.
+If the label already exists, it will update the existing label with the provided color/description.

 Examples:
 ```